 In 2005 John worked with Kelly Keeling recording “Nothing” for his new “GIVING SIGHT TO THE EYE”.
 In the same year, John also contributed with his interpretation of “Stay With Me” (voice and guitars) to a Frank Marino tribute album released by WildMess Records and entitled “SECONDHAND SMOKE”.

-During the winter, John has recorded his long-awaited new solo album, that will be released next 17th of May, 2010.
+During that winter, John recorded his long-awaited new solo album, which was released on May 17, 2010.
 “PLAY YARD BLUES” is a fantastic collection of John Norum originals as well as some covers.

 This album shows a little different side of John.
 The trademark sound and riffing are definitely there but John also follows a more bluesy approach in several songs.
 With the success of the recent Europe album, this album will find its way to his already massive fanbase as well as to an audience of say Frank Marino.